Change of Status to F-1

 |Spring Semester||No later than December 1|

 If you are interested in learning about the employment options available to F-1 students, select On-Campus, Curricular Practical Training, or Optional Practical Training under the Current Students tab on the ISSS website.
 Keep in mind that you must be in valid F-1 status to benefit from the employment options for students.
+For off-campus employment (CPT, OPT) there is the additional requirement of completing one academic year of full-time studies.
 Please refrain from inquiring about CPT or OPT work authorization or be in the process of applying for jobs if you do not have the proper F-1 status yet.